how to get rid of blackheads naturally

 Tip: I like to leave a warm, damp face cloth on top of my face for 30 seconds before applying any clay or pore-clearing mask to prep my skin and allow the mask to penetrate a bit deeper.

+Most clay masks start out wet and gradually dry within a few minutes.
 While clay masks are effective at removing oil from pores, this also makes them a bit drying on the skin.
 I usually remove these masks once they start to dry out to reduce the tight feeling they can leave behind and avoid too much oil being removed.

 I also only apply the mask to the oily parts of my face (t-zone).
 I’m currently loving the effective (and affordable) Aztec Secret Indian Healing Clay mask.
 This bentonite clay mask is super-hyped from beauty bloggers and vloggers alike due to its deep-cleaning ability.
 The clay can be mixed with water or apple cider vinegar for intense, pulsing, pore-cleaning action.

-The Formula 10.0.6 Pores Be Pure mask and the Formula 10.0.6 Draw It All Out peeling mask are two pore cleaning favourites of mine that are less drying on the skin and the Rebirth Activated Charcoal Mask is full of amazing ingredients to deep clean and nourish skin too.
+The Formula 10.0.6 Pores Be Pure mask and the Formula 10.0.6 Draw It All Out peeling mask are two pore cleaning favorites of mine that are less drying on the skin and the Rebirth Activated Charcoal Mask is full of amazing ingredients to deep clean and nourish skin too.

 The Ordinary also has a salicylic acid 2% mask that I’m dying to try out!